gbrener/conda-shell/README.md

 source activate shell_abc
 ```

 One advantage of using `conda-shell` here is that you wouldn't need to memorize the new environment's name; `conda-shell` would find it automatically based on the dependencies.
-Also, exiting the `conda-shell` environment automatically deactivates it, saving you two `source` commands.
+Also, exiting the `conda-shell` environment automatically deactivates it, saving you some typing.

 ### In a script